 - Knead dough for 8 minutes or until dough is smooth and not sticky adding flour as needed.

-- Place in a grease bowl, cover, and set to rise in a warm draft free place until doubled about an hour.
+- Place in a greased bowl, cover, and set to rise in a warm draft free place until doubled about an hour.

 - While dough is rising, brown ground beef with onions.
 Once browned and onion are translucent, stir in beef broth and cabbage.
 Allow to cook until cabbage is tender.